25prabhu10/notes/docs/Languages/JavaScript/JavaScript.md

 - It is a bad user experience as no content is rendered to the user

+- This is called **content or render blocking**

 To overcome this issue, we can use:

 - `async` attribute: This will tell the browser to not stop the HTML parsing and **download the file in the background**.
 But, once the JavaScript file is downloaded.
 It will be **executed immediately blocking the HTML rendering**

+  - This can be used when you need to execute JavaScript and don't care about render blocking

   ```html
   <script async src="/path/to/script.js"></script>